ceri-num/uv-cdaw/FrontEnd/SPA/router.md

   ]
 })
 ```
 You can have multiple dynamic segments in your url.
-Say that we want to retrieve a specific game (the 315th) of the user `Baiken`, the dynamic path could be:
+Say that we want to retrieve a specific game information (the 315th) of the user `Baiken`, the dynamic path could be:
 ```js
 { path: '/user/:username/game/:id_game', component: Game }
 ```